MicrocontrollersDev/MigratingToLatest/README.md

 This list currently consists of three different sources for mod downloads: Modrinth, GitHub, and CurseForge.
 This section will explain how to download mods from each of them.

 - Modrinth:
     - On the mod's page, click on the `Versions` tab.
-From there, you can see all versions of the mods.
-Make sure you download the correct one based on the Minecraft version and mod loader, and click on the download icon for the newest version of the mod that fits both previous criteria.
+From there, you can see all versions of the mod.
+Make sure you download the correct one based on the Minecraft version and mod loader, click on the download icon for the newest version of the mod that fits both previous criteria.

 - GitHub:
     - For your convenience, all GitHub links lead directly to the latest version of the mod.
 From here, click on the `Assets` drop down if needed, then download the jar that does not include `-sources` or `-dev` in the name.